Uberi/University-Notes/MATH136/MATH136.md

 In other words, given $L: \mb{R}^n \to \mb{R}^m$, $L$ is a linear mapping if and only if $L(s\vec{x} + t\vec{y}) = sL(\vec{x}) + tL(\vec{y}), \vec{x}, \vec{y} \in \mb{R}^n, s, t \in \mb{R}$.

-To prove that a funtion is a lienar mapping, we simply need to prove that it has the inearity property.
+To prove that a function is a lienar mapping, we simply need to prove that it has the inearity property.

 Prove that $\proj_{\vec{a}}$ is a linear operator: